 Online retailers have made it so easy for people to return products that consumers are increasingly taking advantage of it.
 To top it off, The National Retail Federation reported that fraudulent returns cost retailers as much as $15 billion in the U.S. in 2017.
 A common example of return fraud is when consumers buy an item, wear it and then return it to the seller.

-Clearly, if brands don’t offer free returns, they risk being shunned by consumers.
-After all, the availability of free returns is a big incentive to buy, and there’s plenty of alternatives out there for consumers to choose from.
+If brands don’t offer free returns, they risk being shunned by consumers.
+After all, the availability of free returns is a big incentive to buy, and there are plenty of alternatives out there for consumers to choose from.
 However, not all brands are willing, or have the financial capacity, to offer free returns.
 We already know Amazon has had a seismic effect on the retail industry, and the company often faces heavy criticism for its impact on small businesses.

 Lately, Amazon has paid specific attention to smaller businesses.
 It recently announced Storefronts, a new section on Amazon’s marketplace where consumers can shop for products exclusively from small and medium-sized businesses.
 This presents opportunities for small businesses to work with Amazon and make use of its extensive distribution channels and global exposure.
 Amazon will pick, package and ship the products and will also take care of customer service and returns.

-The good news for brands is free returns isn’t the only motivator for consumers to make a repeat purchase online.
+The good news for brands is free returns aren’t the only motivator for consumers to make a repeat purchase online.

-While all the surveys in the world identify obvious solutions, all of which have been known and appreciated for quite a few years, the new darling of ecommerce – personalisation, has a less understood or appreciated benefit – minuscule return rates.
-But it is biding it’s time, and mark our words – the next few years will see increasing appreciation and euphoria on this specific issue.
-If you offer predictive personalisation of product selection you are showing the consumer products that have already been identified as those they want to buy, by hundreds of times more than items merely sitting on a shelf or ecommerce page, or social commerce site.
+While all the surveys in the world identify obvious solutions, all of which have been known and appreciated for quite a few years, the new darling of ecommerce – hyper-personalisation, has a less understood or appreciated benefit – minuscule return rates.
+But it is biding its time, and mark our words – the next few years will see increasing appreciation and euphoria on this specific issue.
+If you offer predictive personalisation of product selection you are showing the consumer products that have already been identified as those they want to buy, hundreds of times more than items merely sitting on a proverbial shelf of an ecommerce page or social commerce site.

-Personalised product selection solutions, using predictive analytics technologies like SwiftERM, identify consumer’s future behaviour ranking every SKU by greatest likelihood of that individual consumer to purchase from all the SKUs listed, in order of greatest propensity.
+Hyper-personalised product selection solutions, using AI machine learning algorithms, identify consumers’ future behaviour by ranking every SKU by the greatest likelihood of that individual consumer purchasing from all the SKUs listed, in order of greatest propensity.
 It presents them to that individual at exactly the right moment, thereby maximising that individual’s customer lifetime value CLV potential. (i.e. Likelihood to Purchase, Discount Affinity, Likelihood to Churn etc).